4 Best Free VPNs for PC: Safe for Windows 10 & 11 (2025)

 Is there a free unlimited VPN for Windows?

 Yes, Proton VPN, hide.me, and Hotspot Shield have no data caps.
-Among them, our #2 VPN is the best 100% free VPN we found without a data cap.
+Among them, Proton VPN is the best free option without any data usage limitations.
 However, like all free VPNs, it has other limitations.
 In this case, a smaller server network and the inability to select the location you want.
 Others, like Hotspot Shield, may instead limit speeds, especially after you go over a certain allowance.

 Do free PC VPNs work with Windows Security?